 Massachusetts police identify most militiamen in armed interstate standoff

-'Rise of the Moors' group 'does not recognize our laws,' police say
+'Rise of the Moors' group 'does not recognize our laws,' police said

-Massachusetts State Police have identified eight of the 11 males who were arrested following a nine-hour-long standoff that shut down a portion of Interstate 95 in both directions over the holiday weekend.
+Massachusetts State Police have identified eight of the 11 males who were arrested following a nine-hour standoff that shut down a portion of Interstate 95 in both directions over the holiday weekend.

 The alleged militiamen, who authorities say are members of the Rise of the Moors group which adheres to "Moorish Sovereign Ideology," each have been charged with eight counts of unlawful possession of a firearm, unlawful possession of ammunition, use of body armor in commission of a crime, possession of a high capacity magazine, improper storage of a firearm in a vehicle, and conspiracy to commit a crime.